ADHD Coaching and Mentoring

 Meet Your ADHD Coach

-He helps adults manage and maximise their ADHD gifts through education, skills coaching and life coaching to facilitate self-awareness.
+He helps adults manage and maximise their ADHD gifts through education, executive function coaching and life coaching to facilitate self-awareness.
 Luke believes ADHD is an asset and a strength when the right balance and structure are created and viewed holistically.